12 Crazy Conspiracy Theories That Actually Turned Out to Be True

 The dead baby project

-Laughing at conspiracy theories is good fun—at least until they turn out to be true.
+Laughing at crazy conspiracy theories is good fun—until they turn out to be true.
 Take the conspiracy surrounding the “Project Sunshine,” for example.
 In the wake of Hiroshima and Nagasaki, the U.S. government commenced a major study to measure the effects of nuclear fallout on the human body.

 Conspiracy: The government was stealing dead bodies to do radioactive testing.